 Junior smiled, embarrassed at taking his father’s question literally.
 His father often joked and asked questions that didn’t need answers but he found himself answering them anyway.

 “So, what’s the special occasion?”
-He asked.
+He asked him.

-Before Junior could answer his father started for the kitchen and Junior hurried to keep up with his father’s long strides.
+Before Junior could answer his father started for the kitchen and Junior hurried to keep up with his long strides.

 “I was just making some coffee.
 You want some?”